sdbip/Segerfeldt.EventStore/README.md

 </Project>
 ```

-More information about NuGet hosting and configurtion can be found here: <https://learn.microsoft.com/en-us/nuget/hosting-packages/overview>
+More information about NuGet hosting and configuration can be found here: <https://learn.microsoft.com/en-us/nuget/hosting-packages/overview>

 # Technical Notes